Skip Navigation

 Excused absences are granted for illness, death in the immediate family, or any other unusual and unexpected events which must be cleared by the school principal.

 Pre-planned absences, such as vacations, are counted as “Unexcused” and are discouraged.
 Teachers do not accommodate parents by outlining lesson plans in advance and no assignments are given in anticipation of the vacation.
-Teachers do not give make-up tests or assignments for absences due to vacations; a grade of zero (0) is entered into the gradebook.
+Teachers do not give make-up tests or assignments for absences due to vacations; a grade of zero (0) or 50 is entered into the gradebook.
 A meeting is required with administration and the final decision is left at their discretion.

 If an absence excuse is not submitted within the required 3 days, the absence will be marked Unexcused and will count against the limit of unexcused absences allowed by TCCED For that reason, any unexcused absences are strongly discouraged.